Benin Bronzes: Subsequent sales, restitutions and repatriations

+Germany

-In April 2021, the German government declared the restitution of "looted" Benin bronzes in Germany's public collections by 2022.
-Hartmut Dorgerloh, the director of the Humboldt Forum, which incorporates the Ethnological Museum of Berlin, said at a press event that exhibiting the Benin bronzes in the new museum complex in Berlin as earlier planned is "now not imaginable".
-Also in April 2021, the Church of England promised to return two Benin bronzes that were given as gifts to the then Archbishop of Canterbury Robert Runcie almost 40 years ago.
+In April 2021, the German government declared the restitution of "looted" Benin Bronzes in Germany's public collections by 2022.
+Hartmut Dorgerloh, the director of the Humboldt Forum, which incorporates the Ethnological Museum of Berlin, said at a press event that a previous plan to exhibit the bronzes in a new museum complex in Berlin was "now not imaginable".
+Also in April 2021, the Church of England promised to return two Benin bronzes that were given as gifts to the then-Archbishop of Canterbury Robert Runcie in 1982.
 These bronzes were meant to join the collection of the future Benin Royal Museum.
-In the same month, the Horniman Museum in South London said it was considering legal advice in terms of repatriation and restitution of 49 works from Benin City including 15 brass plaques, weapons and jewellery in its possession.
+In the same month, the Horniman Museum in South London said it was considering legal advice in terms of repatriation and restitution of 49 works from Benin City, including 15 Benin Bronzes, in its possession.

+In July 2022, Germany became the first European country to sign a joint political declaration to restitute 1,130 bronzes.
+That accord committed Germany to return artifacts and to support archaeological work and museum development in Nigeria.
+The physical transfers have proceeded in stages due to logistical and diplomatic complexities.
+On December 20, 2022, Germany formally handed over an initial batch of 20 bronzes in Abuja, with Germany’s Foreign Minister Annalena Baerbock stating this gesture acknowledged “the injustice of a colonial past”.
+In early 2023, several German cities including Berlin, Hamburg and Cologne transferred ownership rights of a wider collection, with display loans negotiated to maintain occasional European exhibitions.

+In July 2022, Germany announced the immediate ownership transfer of 1,100 artefacts held by the Linden Museum in Stuttgart, the Humboldt Forum in Berlin, the Rautenstrauch-Joest Museum in Cologne, the Museum am Rothenbaum in Hamburg, and the State Ethnographic Collections of Saxony.
+The physical return of each item was negotiated between the German museums and the Nigerian government, with a "representative collection of objects" slated to remain in Germany on a long-term loan.
+On 28 November 2022, London's Horniman Museum held an official ceremony to unconditionally transfer ownership of its Benin Bronzes back to Nigeria.